You have two versions of a document and now you want to know: What are the differences, what has remained the same?

 And if you give something out of hand, then it is not enough that the reports look only acceptable.
 They just have to be perfect.
 The format and content must be correct.

-That’s why PDiff offers you 7 types of output formats.
-The content and look of reports can be configured to fit your needs.
+That’s why PDiff offers you 7 types of output formats:

 - Tabular PDF report (for regulators like the EMA)